Spectral and scattering properties of quantum walks on homogenous trees of odd degree: Introduction and main results

-To conclude, we point out that this work leaves open for future investigations various interesting problems about quantum walks on homogeneous trees of degree $3$.
-The existence of asymptotic velocity operators, the description of the initial subspaces of the wave operators, the generalisation to homogenous trees of arbitrary degree, the extension to rooted trees, and the generalisation to coin operators admiting non-diagonal matrix limits at infinity are examples of problems that could be investigated.
+To conclude, we emphasize that this work leaves open for future investigations various other interesting problems about quantum walks on homogeneous trees of odd degree.
+The existence of asymptotic velocity operators, the description of the initial subspaces of the wave operators, the generalisation to coin operators converging to constant coin along more refined partitions of the tree, the extension to rooted trees, and the generalisation to coin operators admiting non-diagonal matrix limits at infinity are examples of problems that could be investigated.
 See the comments (i)-(iv) at the end of Section \ref{sec_wave} for more details.

+{\bf Acknowledgements:} The author thanks the anonymous referees for their suggestions which helped improve the redaction of various definitions and motivated the extension of the results to homogenous trees of odd degree $>3$.